Advanced automation

 People in control

 People will need to improve the designs and make sure they are safe and efficient.
 We must always remain part of the loop in terms of ultimate control.
 It is highly likely that we will develop computer-controlled systems more capable at certain tasks than we are, in fact we already have done, but this trend will inevitably continue until there is very little in terms of systems control that can't be done better by a computer.
-But however sophisticated these systems become they are still just tools for our service.
+But however sophisticated these systems become they are still just tools for our service — a means to an end.
+There will always be a threshold where higher-level decisions can only be made with the judgement of people, communities or wider society, and it is important that this threshold should not creep upwards unnoticed over time.

 20px-Printer.jpg[print version] 20px-Update.png[update] 20px-Logo.png [site map]